Does the program make accommodations for children who

 Family Size & Income

-with a family income at or below the Federal poverty
+family income at or below the Federal poverty

 guidelines; (2) who are receiving certain forms of